amitmerchant1990/notepad/README.md

 ## Subtools

-I recently added a bunch of tools that I thought might go along with the regular Notepad — making notepad.js.org a one-stop shop for all the note-taking related needs.
+I recently added a bunch of tools that I thought might go along with the regular Notepad — making notepad.js.org a one-stop shop for all the note-taking related needs a step closer.

 - [Rich Text Editor](https://notepad.js.org/rich-text-editor/)
 - [Markdown Editor](https://notepad.js.org/markdown-editor/)